Return to Submissions

 Submission Period 3: Receive notice by February 28th

 Accepted submissions will be published online in First Nations Poetry Magazine.
 Accepted images may also be chosen for use as a cover image.

 One accepted image will be featured on the First Nations Poetry Magazine Published page.
 The same accepted image will be featured in Comet, a collection in the Wax Poetry and Art Library.

 Comet is the premier Wax Poetry and Art collection and features work from the top publications.

 Submission Period 2: Published on January 1st

 Submission Period 3: Published on May 1st

 Copyright of the original image(s) remains with the original artist.

-Upon acceptance, the artist grants the publisher, Kirk Ramdath, the right to the first publication of the image(s), as well as the right to republish the image(s) in Phoenix Photo&Fiction & Wax Poetry and Art anthologies and collections, online and in print, without additional permission required.
+Upon acceptance, the artist grants the publisher, Kirk Ramdath, the right to the first publication of the image(s), as well as the right to republish the image(s) in First Nations Poetry Magazine & Wax Poetry and Art anthologies and collections, online and in print, without additional permission required.

-Phoenix Photo&Fiction is free to read so that the artists it publishes can be enjoyed by as many people as possible.
-As an independent publication that operates without affiliation to any institution or funding agency, there is no initial payment for publication.
-If in the future, published work is collected into a printed anthology, the artist royalty is 20%.
-If included in a collection with other artists, the 20% royalty is shared equally among all artists, based on the number of pieces contributed.
-If the image is ever made available for sale in a digital anthology, a 50% royalty will be given.
+If the work is ever collected into a book or made available for sale in any print format, the artist will receive a minimum 20% royalty.
+If the work is included in a collection with other artists, the 20% royalty is shared equally among all artists, based on the number of works contributed.
+If the work is ever made available for sale in a digital format, a 50% royalty will be given.
 Royalties are paid out annually in January if a minimum of $10 CAD is accrued.